 - Duplex ultrasonography is occasionally used to detect associated vascular abnormalities.

 Studies of the natural history of the disease suggest that it is a self-limiting condition which goes through an active, scarring phase followed by a mature quiescent phase.
-This makes the interpretation of pharmaceutical trials difficult to interpret.
+This makes the interpretation of pharmaceutical trials difficult to interpret unless there is a control group and strict double-blinding.
 Most pharmacotherapy reduces scarring and is therefore most effective during the active phase.
 Before embarking on intra-lesional or surgical approaches, several months should therefore be allowed to pass to allow resolution to occur.
 The role of conservative therapy is controversial and evidence-based guidelines are needed.
 Whilst there is no gold standard approach, many professionals in the field find that a combined approach, using oral therapy, intralesional treatments and minimally invasive surgical techniques is the best approach for patients with mild-to-moderate symptoms requiring treatment.

 Psychosexual difficulties are an unsurprising byproduct of the condition and referral to a psychologist/counsellor/psychiatrist skilled in this area may significantly reduce the burden of the disease on the patient.